Schools close as US East braces for ‘long, difficult storm’

 Only 3 inches of snow was forecast for New York City, where schools were expected to remain open, and 5 inches for Philadelphia.
 Up to 9 inches, though, was possible in Boston by Tuesday night.

-New York Gov. Andrew Cuomo told nonessential state employees to stay home Monday, and New Jersey Gov. Phil Murphy decided to close government offices for nonessential employees at noon.

-More than 340 flights into or out of the U.S. were canceled Monday morning, with more than 1,500 delays.
+More than 450 flights into or out of the U.S. were canceled Monday morning, with more than 2,300 delays, according to the flight tracking site FlightAware.
 Airports in the New York and Boston areas accounted for many of them.
+There were 950 cancelations and 8,800 delays on Sunday.

 Many buses from New York City to Pennsylvania and upstate destinations such as Ithaca and Binghamton were canceled.